adityajain15/cincityApp/post.md

 This is where t-SNE can help us. t-SNE (t-distributed stochastic neighbor embedding) is a machine learning algorithm developed by Geoffrey Hinton and Laurens van der Maaten which reduces the dimensionality of a dataset.
-It is especially good at reducing very high dimensional data to two or three, which makes it much easier to visualize using simple techniques such as scatterplots.
+It is good at reducing very high dimensional data to two or three, which makes it much easier to visualize using simple techniques such as scatterplots.

 > TODO: citation needed for "1901"

 Dimensionality reduction is an old technique.
-Principal component analysis, for example, has been used to attak this problem since 1901.
+Principal component analysis, for example, has been used to attack this problem since 1901.
 But t-SNE does something that may other schemes do not: it maintains as much global and local structure as it can.
 This is done by explicitly trying to maintain the distance between points from before and after the algorithm has been applied.
 Its reduction is therefore ideal for both clustering and visualization.

 # Process

-> TODO: is there a cartoon of an adjacency matrix?
-I think that would be useful!

-> NOTE: I deleted the transposition stuff.
-Why talk about the transposition if
-> you never use the original matrix?

 We selected a subset of MUBI users who had rated at least 20 movies.
 An adjacency matrix can be constructed for this subset of users, where each column is